 Pu Yanxin, Director and Deputy General Manager, Welle Environmental Group Ltd

-The clean product water is compliant with all local environmental regulations for discharge.
-The concentrated waste stream is then readmitted into the landfill.
+Since installation in 2019, the LAT Units have had over 95% uptime, with only minimal maintenance required despite the varying temperatures and weather conditions throughout the year.
+The clean product water is also compliant with all local environmental regulations for discharge and the concentrated waste stream is readmitted into the landfill.

 - Total operating costs: Less than £2/m3 input wastewater

 - Uptime: Over 95%

 - Input flowrate: 120m3/day, possible flow variation +/-30%

 - Very hard water with a high risk of scaling issues

 - The system can be operated and monitored remotely from anywhere in the world and provides ongoing diagnostics, warnings, and alerts.

 - The innovative LAT Unit design features a user-friendly, modern touchscreen interface, as well as allowing for easy access should maintenance be required.

 - The LAT Unit also has an expected lifetime of over 25 years.